skiptomyliu/milkshake/README.md

 # Important note
-This client isn't a full Pandora replacement and hasn't been fully tested on the free version.
+This client isn't a full Pandora replacement.
 This client doesn't support creating playlists, you'll still need to create them on [pandora.com](https://www.pandora.com) before seeing it on Milkshake.

 # Features
   - Minimalist UI that focuses on album art